 There are so many different options for workout challenges, like running challenges, most calories burned challenges, walking challenges, or most gym visits challenges.
 You could survey members and ask what type of workout challenges they would be most excited to participate in.

-Here’s where Exercise.com can save the day.
-This All-in-One Fitness Business software enables you to set up single or recurring workout challenges for your members.
+Here’s where Exercise.com ecommerce software can save the day.
+Our software enables you to set up single or recurring workout challenges for your members.
 You can automate reminders, workout delivery, or notifications to your mobile app or dashboard.

 You could also plan a celebration event at the end of a challenge that lasts six weeks or longer.
 This can be a great way for members to celebrate meeting their health and fitness goals and be recognized for their accomplishments during the challenge event.